ReactiveCocoa/ReactiveCocoa/README.md

     questions and [GitHub issues](https://github.com/ReactiveCocoa/ReactiveCocoa/issues?labels=question&state=closed)
  1. The rest of the [Documentation][] folder

-If you have any further questions feel free to [file an issue](https://github.com/ReactiveCocoa/ReactiveCocoa/issues/new), making sure to add the `question` label.
+If you have any further questions, please feel free to [file an issue](https://github.com/ReactiveCocoa/ReactiveCocoa/issues/new).

 ## Introduction